 Not likely: It is impossible to rule out as heart being involved in your symptoms, but the character of the pain is not suggestive of cardiac origin.
 A simple test to determine the origin would be to gently push over the involved area.
 If your pain is worsened, it is chest wall related, specifically sternocostal joints or chest muscles.
 If that is not the case you may need a follow up with your doc. ...Read more

-When i laugh the chest pain gets worse.
-But otherwise its a constant pain.
+When I laugh the chest pain gets worse.
+But otherwise it's a constant pain.
 Does this mean I am on my way to having a heart attack?

 No: You should be able to tell when your pain began.
 It may be due to minor trauma, or some type of muscular or skeletal issue.
 You should see your physician for a complete checkup. ...Read more